 Self catering units have their own private laundry facilities.

 There are no specialist leisure facilities.

-We subscribe to the highest level of Internet service available here which is then distributed to each cottage through 5 wi-fi access points.
+We subscribe to the highest level of Internet service available here which is then distributed to each cottage.
 The rural location and thick stone walls as well as the capability of each individual device does mean that there may be some areas in the accommodation where the signal is stronger than others and some areas where a signal is not available.
 Occasionally, there are interruptions to the service due to interference from other wireless devices or engineering works at the exchange.
 If continual access to the Internet is a necessity for you we would suggest that you obtain a dongle or any other suitable alternative to obtain access to the Internet through your phone provider.
 You will need to check coverage in this area as at the time of writing, Vodafone is the only provider with coverage here.